Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The live classes generally cover the same material covered in the on-demand videos, but with a less rigid means of content delivery.
 Students can ask questions, seek clarification and pick their instructor’s brain.
 New class sessions are posted all the time, and each is generally several weeks in length.

 With respect to pricing and course selections, it does not get much easier than Yaeger CPA Review.
-They offer just two course options: their CPA Review Bundle and CPA Review Bundle +.
-That’s it.
+They offer just two course options: their CPA Review Basic Bundle and CPA Review Plus Bundle.
+That’s it (similar to Gleim CPA Review).

-There really isn’t much variance between these two formats, apart from the additional features that come with the premium Bundle +.
+There really isn’t much variance between these two formats, apart from the additional features that come with the premium Plus course.
 Specifically, these additional features include access to Yaeger’s final CRAM session, printed textbooks, additional audio lectures and direct 1-on-1 tutoring from one of Yaeger’s top instructors.

-The basic Bundle package costs a shade under $1,000, while the premium Bundle + package will run your around $1,400.
 Compared to Becker’s standard course (the Premium package), which prices out at around $3,000, this is incredibly affordable and a very good deal.
-We’re talking at least a thousand dollars in savings.

 Course options and pricing current as of date of publication.